-Data is recorded based on activity/motion with the minimum data retention period for critical areas of 90 days.
+Data is recorded based on activity/motion with the minimum data retention period for certain areas of 90 days.
 Data center facility doors also have monitoring systems in place to alert facilities personnel regarding doors that remain open too long, doors that are forced open, or doors that are opened that should remain closed.
 Camera activity is fed to the TAC and monitored by facility personnel.
-Data center personnel at each data center perform facility rounds multiple times throughout the day to physically inspect each data center's building exterior, docks, storage facilities, security cameras, and security systems.
+Data center personnel at each data center perform facility rounds daily to physically inspect each data center's building exterior, docks, storage facilities, security cameras, and security systems.
 This helps to ensure that physical security systems are operating as designed.